-2 Originally there were thirteen of these crosses.
-Of these, three remain; viz., at Northampton, at Geddington, near by, and at Waltham, about twelve miles northeast of London.
+1 Originally there were thirteen of these crosses.
+Of these, three remain: viz., at Northampton, at Geddington, near by, and at Waltham, about twelve miles northeast of London.

-1 These laws may be regarded as the foundation of the English system of landed property: they completed the feudal claim to the soil established by William the Conqueror.
+1 These laws may be regarded as the foundation of the English system of landed property; they completed the feudal claim to the soil established by William the Conqueror.
 They are known as the Second Statute of Westminster (De Donis, or Entail, 1285) and the Third Statute of Westminster (Quia Emptores, 1290).
+See § 316, and Summary of Constitutional History in Appendix, page I, § 11.